eqrion/blog/content/post/dash-a-simple-programming-language-written-in-c.md

 disqusid = "1100"
 +++

 In my spare time this summer I set out to write a programming language from scratch.
 I've always been interested in learning about how programming languages worked, and sometimes the best way to learn something is to get your hands dirty.
-So after quite a few nights of work, I created [Dash](https://github.com/rlhunt/dash/), a very simple procedural language, virtual machine, and bytecode.
+So after quite a few nights of work, I created [Dash](https://github.com/eqrion/dash/), a very simple procedural language, virtual machine, and bytecode.

 Dash is nothing extraordinary.
 It won't be the next Python or Javascript.
 But it was a great learning experience and is pretty cool.
 I thought it would neat if others could see the end result, so I've hooked up a web server to run the compiler and virtual machine.

 <!--more-->

+[Update 10/5/2018 - The web server is no longer being maintained, the source snippets are not interactive]

 So without further ado, let's write some Dash!